-Which brings us to the topic: annuities.”
+This brings us to the topic: annuities.”

 I have acquired my first annuity about 12 years ago.
 Frankly, I had no clue about this type of investment.
-I had some investment experience with mutual funds and even some stocks with certain degree of success as my accounts grew (mostly because I have been adding cash, ) and the same degree of misfortune (because I have been losing money more often than making them, ).
+I had some investment experience with mutual funds and even some stocks with a certain degree of success as my accounts grew (mostly because I have been adding cash, ) and the same degree of misfortune (because I have been losing money more often than making them, ).

 I don’t recall who has recommended that investment “adviser” but one day the man in his 60-ties came to my house with a lot of promises about the annuities.

-I don’t really remember Frank’s sale speech (somehow, I still remember his name) but it has resulted in quite a serious investment in annuities – mostly my 401K rollover funds that were not invested into the stocks and mutual funds, yet.
+I don’t remember Frank’s sale speech (somehow, I still remember his name) but it has resulted in quite a serious investment in annuities – mostly my 401K rollover funds that were not invested into the stocks and mutual funds, yet.
 At that time, I did not even touch the real estate investments, so, I have decided to invest my funds “wisely”.

 I bet that I made this man happy for several days, at least, as he anticipated juicy sale commissions.